Moopus1/365-Cross-Tenant-Migration/README.md

 Once installed, copy the three PowerShell scripts somewhere local on your PC, e,g C:\temp.

-Connecto to Exchange-Online PowerShell using the following Cmdlet
+Connect to Exchange-Online PowerShell using the following Cmdlet
 ```PowerShell
 Connect-ExchangeOnline
 ```